-It is to be said that the fuel is injected at the end of the compression stroke and injection continues until the point of cut-off, but in actual practice, the ignition starts before the end of the compression stroke to take care of ignition tag.
+It is to be said that the fuel is injected at the end of the compression stroke and injection continues until the point of cut-off, but in actual practice, the ignition starts before the end of the compression stroke to take care of the ignition tag.

 Working or Power Stroke

-The hot gases (which are produced due to ignition of fuel during compression stroke) and compressed air now expand adiabatically, in the cylinder pushing the piston down and hence work is done.
+The hot gases (which are produced due to ignition of fuel during compression stroke) and compressed air now expand adiabatically, in the cylinder pushing the piston down, and hence work is done.

 At the end of a stroke, the piston finally reaches the bottom dead center.

 In this stroke, the piston again moves upward.
-The exhaust valve opens, while inlet and fuel valve is closed.
+The exhaust valve opens, while the inlet and fuel valve is closed.
 A greater part of the burnt fuel gases escapes due to their own expansion.